Many people have asked this question, which should they get? An RP or an R? The answer is: read on to find out!

 For the most part dynamic range doesn’t have a whole lot to do with image quality for a SOOC photo.
 More dynamic range is something that gives more flexibility when editing.
 Cameras with more dynamic range typically allow the recovery of more shadow detail for a given exposure.

 HDR Video Mode: One interesting feature of the RP is an “HDR” video mode.
 Whether this is actually HIGH Dynamic Range or just an in-camera HDR look is unknown, but it’s something to mess around with at the very least to see if the RP can get the shot you want.
+The thing is that I don’t the RP is 100% honest about how it handles highlights so devising a test is going to be extremely difficult.
+In other words, the RP will give you a little, but it won’t give you a lot because then the lie would be too obvious.

 I did a test of the dynamic range of still photos between the two at 100 ISO and my results are below: